 Most states offer protection for groups that may be considered especially vulnerable to the risks and hazards associated with utility disconnections.
-Traditionally, this category includes protection for people who are elderly, people with special health conditions, and individuals with disabilities.
-Most states only require utilities to offer protections to socially vulnerable customers who register with the utility; however, for some of these groups, registration may be a barrier that prevents them from being protected under the applicable laws.
+Traditionally, this category includes protection for people

 STATE DISCONNECTION PROTECTION POLICIES

 Disconnection protections vary significantly by state.
 The combination of protections provided by utilities is ideally fit to the context of that state and its definition of public interest, however, these considerations do not result in adequate protections in all cases.
 To truly uphold human rights, in the public interest, the ultimate aim is to eliminate disconnections altogether and, pending broader system reform, ensure the absolute highest level of protection for vulnerable households facing disconnection.
 Table 5 illustrates how different protection policies and prescriptions are state by state.